 Polyamide (aka Nylon) Plastic

+Rebling is a leader in nylon plastic injection molding.
 Rebling has plastic injection molded a variety of polyamides including Nylon 6, 66, 611 and 612 versions in both unfilled, glass and mineral filled formulations, toughened and conductive grades and high-temperature grades.
-Rebling has experience plastic injection molding polyamide parts for applications ranging from aircraft components to components for the electric utility industry.
+Rebling has experience plastic injection molding polyamide material parts for applications ranging from aircraft components to components for the electric utility industry.

 Properties of Polyamide (nylon) plastic:

 Since nylon has excellent flexure and bending fatigue strength, it is an ideal thermoplastic for parts subjected to intermittent loading.
-The wear resistance of nylon is far superior to many metals and other thermoplastic injection molding materials.
-When combined with its low coefficient of friction, this material makes an excellent choice for slides, bearings and devices subjected to motion and wear.
+The wear resistance of polyamide plastic is far superior to many metals and other thermoplastic injection molding materials.
+When combined with its low coefficient of friction, polyamide material makes an excellent choice for slides, bearings and devices subjected to motion and wear.

 Polyamide can be specified in designs requiring “Snap –Fits” due to its toughness and elongation.
 Press fits are also commonly used in nylon designs.
 The interference fit between parts molded from nylon can be much higher than the interference limits used for metal parts allowing for production economies.